softcoder/riprunner/README.md

 Description:

 This application suite was designed by volunteer fire fighters to enhance the experience of First Responders during an emergency 911 callout.
-The main goal of this application is to provide a free suite of applications which can help fire fighters receive timely information and communicate activities with one another as incidents progress.
-This software is currently in use by some firehalls in the Prince George, BC Canada, Regional District.
+The main goal of this application is to provide a free suite of applications which can help firefighters receive timely information and communicate activities with one another as incidents progress.
+This software is currently in use by some fire halls in the Prince George, BC Canada, Regional District.
 For contact information see the contact section at the bottom of this page.

 Key Features:
 -------------
 - Real-time Email trigger (using Google App Engine) or email polling for 911 callouts received from your Fire Operations Command Center.
 Easily adaptable to other callout trigger mechanisms (such as Web, Rest API, SMS, etc).
-- Pluggable support for SMS gateway providers to send SMS information to fire fighters.
+- Pluggable support for SMS gateway providers to send SMS information to firefighters.
   Current SMS providers implemented include:
   - Twilio (twilio.com - paid account charges approx $0.0075 per SMS -> https://www.twilio.com/sms/pricing)
   - Plivo (plivo.com - paid account charges approx $0.0035 per SMS -> https://www.plivo.com/pricing/CA/#!sms)